Mine Safety and Health Administration, Labor.

-Fired pressure vessels (boilers) must be equipped with water level gauges, pressure gauges, automatic pressure-relief valves, blowdown piping and other safety devices approved by the American Society of Mechanical Engineers (ASME) to protect against hazards from overpressure, flameouts, fuel interruptions and low water level.
+Under sections 56.13030 and 57.13030 of title 30 CFR, fired pressure vessels (boilers) must be equipped with water level gauges, pressure gauges, automatic pressure-relief valves, blowdown piping and other safety devices approved by the American Society of Mechanical Engineers to protect against hazards from overpressure, flameouts, fuel interruptions and low water level.

 Records of inspection and repairs must be retained by the mine operator in accordance with the requirements of the ASME Boiler and Pressure Vessel Code, 1977, and the National Board Inspection Code (progressive records—no limit on retention time) and shall be made available to the Secretary or an authorized representative.

 Safety defects on self-propelled mobile equipment account for many injuries and fatalities in the mining industry.
 Inspection of this equipment prior to use is required to ensure safe operation.
-The equipment operator is required to make a visual and operational check of the various primary operating systems that affect safety, Start Printed Page 15373such as brakes, lights, horn, seatbelts, tires, steering, back-up alarm, windshield, cab safety glass, rear and side view mirrors, and other safety and health related items.
+The equipment operator is required to make a visual and operational check of the various primary operating systems that affect safety, such as brakes, lights, horn, seatbelts, tires, steering, back-up alarm, windshield, cab safety glass, rear and side view mirrors, and other safety and health related items.

 Any defects found are required to be either corrected immediately, or reported to and recorded by the mine operator prior to the timely correction.
-A record is not required if the defect is corrected immediately, i.e. a defect that the operator can fix without a mechanic such as a light bulb that needs turned tighter.
 The precise format in which the record is kept is left to the discretion of the mine operator.
 Reports of uncorrected defects are required to be recorded by the mine operator and kept at the mine office from the date the defects are recorded, until the defects are corrected.

 II.
 Desired Focus of Comments